kokkos/kokkos-tools/README.md

     Defining a timemory component will enable your plug-in to output to stdout, text, and JSON, accumulate statistics, and utilize various portable function calls for common needs w.r.t. timers, resource usage, etc.

 # Building Kokkos Tools

-Use either CMake or provided Makefile within each subdirectory of Kokkos Tools.
+Use either CMake or Makefile to build Kokkos Tools.

+## Using cmake

+1. create a build directory in Kokkos Tools, e.g., type `mkdir myBuild; cd myBuild`
+2. To configure the Type `ccmake ..`  for any options you would like to enable/disable.
+3. To compile, type `make`
+4. To install, type `make install`

+## Using make

+To build with make, simply type `make` within each subdirectory of Kokkos Tools.

 Building with Makefiles is currently recommended.